The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 The S.E.A.
 Aquarium is the world’s second-largest aquarium and is home to the world’s largest collection of manta rays in captivity, including the unique giant oceanic manta ray.
 With 49 different habitats to explore, you could spend all day here.

-Instead, you can enjoy a virtual tour thanks to this video!
-You can also visit the S.E.A.
+Instead, you can enjoy a virtual tour and visit the S.E.A.
 Aquarium Fun Academy, featuring arts and craft projects and brainteasers.

 The Alamo Mission in San Antonio is a historic Spanish mission and fortress compound founded back in the 18th century.
-In 1836, It was the site of the Battle of the Alamo and today it’s a museum in the Alamo Plaza Historic District.
+In 1836, It was the site of the Battle of the Alamo.
+Today, it’s a museum in the Alamo Plaza Historic District.

 Experience The Alamo in this high-quality virtual tour.

-The Amazon Rainforest is one of Earth’s most precious resources and represents over half of the world’s rainforests, covering 2,700,000 square miles.
+The Amazon Rainforest is one of Earth’s most precious resources and makes up more than half of the world’s rainforests, covering 2,700,000 square miles.

 Home to an estimated 390 billion individual trees and millions of unique species from insects to dolphins, visiting the Amazon rainforest is an incredible experience.
-Unfortunate a trip can be quite expensive.
+But an Amazonian trip can be quite expensive.

-You can either strap on your VR headset or visit the beautifully done website, here.
+You can either strap on your VR headset or visit the beautifully done website.

-The first public botanical garden in America, established in 1837, the Boston Public Garden is full of unusual plants, a lagoon, and the famous Swan Boats which have been operating for over 100 years.
+The first public botanical garden in America, established in 1837, the Boston Public Garden is full of unusual plants, a lagoon, and the famous Swan Boats, which have operated for more than 100 years.
 A true gem in the heart of one of America’s oldest cities.

-You can go on an interactive 360-degree tour of the park here.
+You can go on an interactive 360-degree tour of the park.

-While this iconic building is open to the public for tours for only a few months per year, know as the “Annual Summer Opening,” you can visit year-round thanks to this virtual tour.
+While this iconic building is open to the public for tours for only a few months per year, known as the “Annual Summer Opening,” you can visit year-round thanks to this virtual tour.

 Measuring in at 2,722 feet tall, the Burj Khalifa in Dubai has held the record of the world’s tallest building since it was completed in 2009.